-"Thanks again for your aggressive and persistent representation in a hard gouth custody battle to get my children back."
+"Thanks again for your aggressive and persistent representation in a hard fought Custody battle to get my children back."
 D. M.

-"Thanks for conscientiously representing me in my custody case and handlin the isssues that emerged throughout my case.
+"Thanks for conscientiously representing me in my Custody case and handling the issues that emerged throughout my case.
 As a result of your tireless and persistent representation, we were able to get my two children back in a case that seemed to be a constant uphill battle.
 Your performance was excellent and you are really dedicated." - SA

 "Thank you for submitting a very strong contempt action which resulted in all child support arrears being paid in full."~ MQ

-"Your performance was excellent in obtaining custody of my two children and child suport in my Anne Arundel County custody case.
+"Your performance was excellent in obtaining Custody of my two children and child support in my Anne Arundel County Custody case.
 Thanks." ~ KC

 "Many thanks for a job well done; your persistent representation resulted in the protection of my pension." - MM

 "I wanted to express my appreciation for filing an emergency petition for modification of an existing Custody order.
 Few lawyers will dedicate Saturdays and Sundays to ensure that all documents are quickly filed.
 I felt comfortable, and the answers to my questions were understandable." - DJ

 "Your responses to my questions were direct, you advised me not to settle and after a hard fought trial got the case thrown out of court . " ~ ~ MO